PSPDFKit/Xamarin-iOS/README.md

 ## Step 4 - Integrating into your project

-Add the generated PSPDFKit dlls as a reference to into your own Xamarin project and add the corresponfing using statements depending on the dlls referenced into your project.
+Add the generated PSPDFKit dlls as a reference to into your own Xamarin project and add the corresponding using statements depending on the dlls referenced into your project.

 ```csharp
 using PSPDFKit.Core;